tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 - ROC curve for anomaly detection with the reconstruction error
 - Classification accuracy of a linear layer fitted on the autoencoder's features

-All autoencoders tested share the same simple architecture with a fully-connected en- and decoder, batch normalization and ReLU activation functions.
+All autoencoders tested share the same simple architecture with a fully-connected en- and decoder, batch normalization, and ReLU activation functions.
 The output layer features a sigmoid activation function.
 Save for the shallow one, all autoencoders have three encoder and decoder layers each.